 Click Update Results and your list may look similar to the one on the right.

-At this point you can further investigate the demographic breakdown of these sites or create Site Comparisons to view performance over time.
+At this point you can create Site Comparisons to view performance over time.
 Ultimately, you can confirm whether or not the influencer’s audience is the right fit for your brand.
 Then, you can start building relationships, pitching your line, and placing your product.

 For Sales and Business Development Pros: Using Site Screener for Prospecting